-All businesses have different priorities when it comes to their communication and collaboration strategy.
-For some organizations, cost is the primary consideration, while others put a premium on security, reliability and support — perks typically associated with enterprise-grade video conferencing solutions.
-Of course, many fall somewhere in the middle, making it all that more important to understand the differences between video conferencing solutions.
+All businesses have different priorities when it comes to their video conferencing software choice depending on their industry, size, budgets and key use cases.
+For some small businesses, cost is the primary consideration, while others put a premium on security, reliability and support — perks typically associated with enterprise-grade video conferencing solutions.
+Of course, many fall somewhere in the middle, making it all that more important to understand the differences among video conferencing software providers.

 Lifesize has been in the video conferencing industry for nearly two decades and has continuously pushed the bar for quality and ease of use.
-The free video conferencing solution, Lifesize Go, is the easiest way to start a free video call with up to eight participants requiring no downloads, installs or user creation.
-Just initiate a call from go.lifesize.com and add attendees by email address or text.
-Guests join the live call right from their laptops or mobile browsers with a click of the link.
+By setting up a free account with Lifesize, you can quickly start a free video call with up to 25 participants requiring no downloads or installs.
+Just navigate to the signup.lifesize.com page, enter your name and email and select a password.
+Guests can join the live call right from their laptops or mobile browsers by clicking on your personal meeting ID link.

-Advantages: No downloads or installs required, unlimited meeting duration, built-in screen sharing, HD-quality video, enterprise-grade reliability and security by default
+Advantages: Unlimited meeting duration, built-in screen sharing, HD-quality video, enterprise-grade reliability and security by default, works on any operating system (Mac, Windows, iOS, Android)

-Considerations: Additional features like 300-way calling, recording and streaming, Microsoft integrations and 4K video conference room systems require a paid subscription
+Considerations: Additional features like 500-way calling, Microsoft integrations and 4K video conference room systems require a paid subscription

 The free video chat app from Google is a great example of a consumer-grade app that has been accepted into the business world.
 Google shops operating out of Google mail and Google calendaring will enjoy the native integrations for Google Hangouts.